slanglab/freq-e/README.md

 # Usage

 As we specify in `py_tutorial/tutorial.ipynb`, there are three different ways to obtain class frequency estimates:
-1. Create a `FreqEstimator` object and use the built-in training and 10-fold cross-validation method with logistic regression.
+1. Create a `FreqEstimator` object and use the built-in training method.
-2. Use the `infer_freq()` method and pass in a pre-trained scikit-learn linear model (e.g. `Logistic_Regression`).
-Here the model class is restricted to scikit-learn models that have a `.decision_function()` method.
+2. You can also train a scikit-learn classifier yourself and pass it in to freq-e.
+Here the model class is restricted to scikit-learn models that have a .decision_function() method.
-3. Use the `infer_freq()` method and pass in the predicted probabilities of the positive class of the test set.
+3. Use the standalone `infer_freq_from_predictions()` method and pass in the predicted probabilities of the positive class of the test set.
+This may be useful in the cases where you have certain classifier architectures that are not built from sklearn (e.g. an LSTM or CNN).

 # Citing
 If you use this software please cite our paper.
 Here is the [Bibtex entry](https://kakeith.github.io/bibtex/keith18emnlp.bib).